 In Bourdieu's thesis, the journalistic field is declared to be dependent on external forces, especially the political and economic fields (Bourdieu, 2004).
 In the context of field theory, according to Vos et.al.
 (2019), social space is always shaped by a series of forces called endogenous and exogenous forces.
 So is the journalistic field, which is shaped by the interaction between autonomous poles within itself (endogenous) and economic and political poles (exogenous) that come from outside itself.
-The discourse that emerges in the metajournalistic field.
-This pressure of the economic and political fields on the journalistic field.
+The discourse that emerges in the metajournalistic discourse documents studied illustrates the heavy pressure of the economic and political fields on the journalistic field.
 This pressure shapes the way journalists define journalism and negotiate or compromise their journalistic practices.